JoseCSantos/GILPS/README.md

 does the rest.

-The ideas and algorithms specific to the ILP engines TopLog and ProGolem and the subsumption engine Subsumer were described in Chapters 3, 4 and 5 of my thesis, respectively.
+The ideas and algorithms specific to the ILP engines TopLog and ProGolem and the subsumption engine Subsumer were described in Chapters 3, 4 and 5 of [my thesis](./PhD_Thesis_Jose_Santos.pdf), respectively.

-For further details on GILPS, please see PhD_Thesis_Jose_Santos.pdf , in particular, Chapter 6 where GILPS is described.
+For further details on GILPS, please see [Chapter 6](./PhD_Thesis_Jose_Santos.pdf) where GILPS is described in more detail.